-- To try to cure the cancer
+- To try to cure the cancer (potentially curative surgery)

 Surgery for pleural mesothelioma

-This is an extensive operation that removes the pleura lining the chest wall, part of the diaphragm, the pericardium (the sac around the heart), nearby lymph nodes, and the whole lung on the side of the tumor.
+In this operation, the surgeon removes the lung on the side of the cancer along with the pleura lining the chest wall on that side, the diaphragm on that side, the pericardium (the sac around the heart), and nearby lymph nodes.
 The diaphragm and the pericardium are then reconstructed with man-made materials.

-Debulking: The goal of this surgery is to remove as much of the mesothelioma as possible.
+Debulking (partial pleurectomy): The goal of this surgery is to remove as much of the mesothelioma as possible.
 In general, less tissue is removed in this operation than in a P/D procedure.

-Possible side effects of surgery: Possible risks and side effects depend on the extent of the surgery and the person’s health beforehand.
-Serious complications of EPP can include bleeding, blood clots, wound infections, changes in heart rhythm, pneumonia, and loss of lung function.
+The operations used to treat mesothelioma can have serious risks and side effects, although these depend on the extent of the surgery and the person’s health beforehand.
+Serious complications of EPP can include bleeding, blood clots, wound infections, changes in heart rhythm, pneumonia, fluid buildup in the chest, and loss of lung function.
 Most of these are less common with less extensive operations.